Bandwidth/service-maker/README.md

 `smake restart <InstanceId>` Restarts an instance.
 e.g. `smake restart --name='super awesome instance'` Restarts all instances whose names start with the specified name.

+### Instance Tagging
+`smake add tag <InstanceId> <key> <value>` Applies a tag to an instance.
+`smake remove tag <InstanceId> <key> <value>` Removes a tag from an instance.
+`smake remove tag <InstanceId> <key>` Removes all tags with the specified key from the instance.

+### Keypair Management
+`smake list keypairs` Lists all keypair names maintained by Service Maker.
+`smake generate keypair <KeypairName>` Generates a new keypair with the specified name.
+`smake delete keypair <KeypairName>` Deletes a keypair with the specified name.

+**Note on custom keypairs:** Service Maker cannot use custom keypairs for instances as doing so requires the instance to be restarted.
+If you wish to use a custom keypair, you must do so manually either through the AWS Console or by connecting to the VM and modifying authorized_keys.
+Before doing so, you may wish to use these commands to generate a keypair. **You may not delete the default 'smake' keypair.**

 ## Contributing
 Clone.
 Branch.
 Code.
 Push.
 Pull Request.
 Wait.
 Be happy :smile: